markpmlim/SCIIBinX/Readme.md

 <br />
 -p /Users/marklim/Desktop/Resources/SampleBSQs/Alias.BSC

-You have to set your own pathname to point at the correct location of the **BSC** or **BSQ** file.
+**Note**: You have to set your own pathname to point at the correct disk location of the **BSC** or **BSQ** file.

 ![](Documentation/QuickLookArgTab.png)

 <br />
 <br />

-To test Spotlight plugin, repeat the steps above.
+To test the Spotlight plugin, repeat the steps above.
 The executable is "mdimport".
 And pass the following arguments.

 ![](Documentation/SpotlightInfoTab.png)